 What Can I Expect During My Rhinoplasty Consultation?

 Ideal candidates for rhinoplasty surgery include healthy men and women over the age of 17 who wish to address functional or aesthetic issues with their nose.
 The first step in achieving a successful rhinoplasty procedure is your initial consultation.
-During your initial consultation, you will meet Dr. Zemmel, and you will discuss your specific concerns and goals for a rhinoplasty.
+During your initial consultation, you will meet your surgeon, and you will discuss your specific concerns and goals for a rhinoplasty.
 You will undergo a thorough history and physical exam, paying particular attention to your nasal anatomy and function.
-Based on your initial concerns, he will develop a comprehensive specific surgical plan that will best achieve your anticipated outcome.
+Based on your initial concerns, they will develop a comprehensive specific surgical plan that will best achieve your anticipated outcome.
 Using VECTRA® 3D Imaging technology, you will be able to see a visual prediction of your results to help you make a well-informed decision about your health.
-The VECTRA analysis is also a way to convey to Dr. Zemmel the vision that you have for your results.
+The VECTRA analysis is also a way to convey to Dr. Zemmel and Dr. Dassoulas the vision that you have for your results.

-After the consultation, if you are determined to be a good candidate for rhinoplasty, Dr. Zemmel will provide detailed pre-operative instructions in preparation for your surgery.
-He believes that a successful rhinoplasty depends on clear communication of realistic expectations of surgery with each patient.
+After the consultation, if you are determined to be a good candidate for rhinoplasty, your surgeon will provide detailed pre-operative instructions in preparation for your surgery.
+They believe that a successful rhinoplasty depends on clear communication of realistic expectations of surgery with each patient.

 What Does the Rhinoplasty Procedure Entail?